 - Top 8 Best Kerosene Heaters for Indoor Use

 For those who want to use natural gas and propane based on their connection requirements, the Pleasant Hearth gas vent-free stove is one to look at.

 This one has a unique style, and it has 4 sturdy legs with a dial for you to change the setting for the flames.
 If you use this to heat your room, it can handle up to 700 square feet, which is perfect for a small room or apartment.

 2 rows of flames can be adjusted to ensure that it has a full look and gives off more heat, and the ceramic logs can be removed.
 Those who purchased this said it was great for keeping a medium-sized room warm easily without any issues.

 7. Duluth Ventless Linear Wall Fireplace

-This doesn’t have a huge flame, which means that it can be used in bedrooms or even in your office if you want some extra warmth.
+This doesn’t have a huge flame, so it can be used in bedrooms or your office if you want some extra warmth.

 8. Peterson Oak Log Set with Vents

 This comes with a grate, so you don’t have to buy one separately, and you can easily have it installed into your existing fireplace by the experts.
-This is going to be perfect for your living room when you want to relax with your family or friends while watching television or having a cold drink.
+It will be perfect for your living room when you want to relax with your family or friends while watching television or having a cold drink.